mapper1024/mapper1024/doc/Development-Journal.md

 On April 5th presented the project at sURC, with my presentation and the project winning the top prize.

+# Through 2023-04-23

+All outstanding feedback came in for the Honors project report, and I made the necessary revisions and submitted the final report to the Honors program.

+I also unlocked map scaling.
+Previously, the zoom was capped at zoom level 30, meaning that a 1920x1080 screen could display at most 80 kilometers diagonally, which was not nearly enough for larger worlds.

 # References
 * Neupane, S. (2017). *Storing and Rendering Geospatial Data in Mobile Applications*. https://scholarworks.uno.edu/honors_theses/90
 * Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
 Morgan Kaufmann.